 Coconut Almond Butter Cacao Balls from Lauren Kelly Nutrition

 No Bake Energy Bites from Gimme Some Oven

-No Bake Apricot Bites from Lexi’s Clean Kitchen
+Delicious Apricot Power Bites from Lexi's Clean Kitchen

 - 1 cup chopped almonds, or other chopped nuts

 - 1 cup unsweetened dried cranberries